schitresh/software_development/languages/python/3_data_types.md

 - Object with lesser byte size is upgraded to match the larger byte size
   - In 1 + 2.5, 1 will be upgraded to float as 1.0
   - int occupies 4 bytes, float occupies 8 bytes
-  - This is because converting 2.5 to int wil result in loss of data
+  - This is because converting 2.5 to int will result in loss of data

 ### Explicit Casting
 - Using python's built-in functions to perform explicit conversions
   - Such as string to integer

 ```py
 str(100) # '100'
 str(10.5) # '10.5'